Be1thaz0r/HoBHIS/README.md

 	1.3) random generation of the response delay by server

-2) Interest rate control (Tolerance mechanism)

-	2.1) mono-conversation

-	2.2) multi-conversation

-	2.3) client reaction on control packets (at this moment it is supported by consumer-cbr only)

-3) Optional:

-	3.1) Dynamic adjustment of the design parameter (at this moment it is supported for mono-conversation scenario)

 NB standard ns3 tracing is not tested yet

 Please, do not hesitate to contact me in case of any problem/question or some suggestions: Natalya Rozhnova: natalya.rozhnova (at) lip6.fr